CrawlerCode/payload-authjs/packages/payload-authjs/README.md

 };
 ```

-Once you have configured Auth.js, you can integrate it with Payload CMS.
+#### 1.2.
+Create your Auth.js instance

-To do this, wrap your Auth.js configuration with the `withPayload` function before creating the NextAuth instance:
+Next, create your Auth.js instance in a file (e.g. `auth.ts`).
+But before creating the Auth.js instance, you need to wrap your Auth.js configuration with the `withPayload` function:

 ```ts
 // auth.ts